 Additionally, Contra Costa County residents who would like to help healthy cats/kittens over eight weeks of age in their community by having them spayed/neutered and returned at no cost can utilize the CCAS Community Cat program.

-If you find a healthy, friendly cat or kitten over eight weeks of age in your neighborhood and you want to help, here are some simple steps you can take:
+If you find a healthy, friendly cat or kitten over one year of age in your neighborhood and you want to help, here are some simple steps you can take:

 - Play detective – ask around your neighborhood to see if anyone recognizes them.
 Does it have a microchip or a collar and tags?